Want to stay productive working from home? You’re not alone.

 One fix for this is keeping house plants in areas around your workspace, preferably somewhere within your peripheral vision.
 If you can, keep small plants on your desk or beside your computer, but large potted plants can be put near windows beside your work table.

-You can also bring the power of nature to your workspace with supplements and plant-based stress-relief aids, like CBD oils or creams that are known to help alleviate tension and stress from the body.
+You can also bring the power of nature to your workspace with supplements and plant-based stress-relief aids, like CBD oils or all natural nasal inhalers that are known to help alleviate tension and stress from the body.

 Another way to make sure you keep distractions during work hours to a minimum is to make it inconvenient to access these distractions in the first place.